285sopes2usac/USAX/docs/building.md

 They have both the same effect as running `run_config`.
-In summary, it's convenient to use `run_config` or `make config` instead of running `ccmake` directly because of its error-checking and because at some point Tilck will have something with a better UI than `ccmake` that will be run by the wrapper scripts.
+In summary, it's convenient to use `run_config` or `make config` instead of running `ccmake` directly because of its error-checking and because at some point usax will have something with a better UI than `ccmake` that will be run by the wrapper scripts.

 ## Build types

-Tilck's build types differ only by the optimization flags used.
+usax's build types differ only by the optimization flags used.
 Three build types are currently supported:

    * Debug: `-O0 -fno-inline-functions`
    * Release: `-O3`
    * MinSizeRel: `-Os`

-Tilck's default build type is: Debug.
+usax's default build type is: Debug.
 It's worth noting that very few projects are built by default with `-O0 -fno-inline-functions` because the code produced is very inefficient.
-Fortunately, Tilck still performs very well in this case.
+Fortunately, usax still performs very well in this case.
-Therefore, it's convenient to use this build type in particular when debugging Tilck because the value of all local variables will be visible in GDB (no optimizations, no inlining).
+Therefore, it's convenient to use this build type in particular when debugging usax because the value of all local variables will be visible in GDB (no optimizations, no inlining).

-Changing Tilck's build type is simple as running:
+Changing usax's build type is simple as running:

     ./scripts/cmake_run -DCMAKE_BUILD_TYPE=Release